 Build your stay around the sportive event, and in addition to some great rides, we will transport you and your bike to the start on the morning of the event, provide support en route, and then collect you at the finish and take you back to your accommodation.

 If you enjoy racing at home, you will love racing in France.

 France offers the same range of races as elsewhere in the world: circuit races, criteriums on closed roads, road races, time trials.
 The most popular combine a “course en ligne” (road race) in the morning, with a “contre la montre” (time trial) in the afternoon after a leisurely lunch break…well, this is France we are talking about!

 Assembling in the early morning sunshine for the start of the Trophée des Grimpeurs (Trophy of the Climbers)

 We can organise entry for you and your team-mates into some of the best local races.
-Just bring your racing licence with you (check with us for eligibility) and we’ll do the rest, including providing transport to and from the event.
+Just bring your racing licence with you (check with us for dates and eligibility) and we’ll do the rest, including providing transport to and from the event.

 Get a flavour of what road racing in the South of France is like here >>

 In the UK after a race, it’s back to the village hall for a cup of tea and a cheese and tomato bap.